Prof. Graham Priest gave a talk at the Newcastle University (http://www.newcastle.edu.au/) in 2000

 the car.
 The presenter would then open one of the two doors that remained (not chosen)

 after the person made the first choice.
-That door would never have
+That door would never conceal the car.

 It is then said that they have studied the problem from the TV show and if the person changed their choice at that stage, like after the revelation of the contents of one of the two remaining doors, then the person would have more chances of getting the car because studying the history of the show they reached that conclusion, like, statistically, that would be the case.